Search

 Meta CoderPad AI Models

 The supported languages are Java, C++, C#, Python, Kotlin, and TypeScript.
-You can choose your preferred language from this list—confirm with your recruiter if you have a preference.
+Confirm with your recruiter if you have a preference.

-The interviewer will point you to the codebase and a set of failing test cases.
-Your job is to find and fix the bug.
+The codebase arrives with a bug.
+Your job is to find it and fix it.

 If you spot something beyond the bug, like suboptimal space complexity or an unnecessary data structure, call it out proactively.
 Candidates who demonstrated this kind of awareness got strong positive signals from interviewers.

-Now you implement the main algorithm or feature.
-This phase is significantly harder.
-Candidates describe the problems as harder than medium LeetCode, with substantial code volume (one estimated roughly 120 lines needed).
+The implementation is substantial.
+Candidates consistently describe it as harder than a medium LeetCode problem, with an estimated 120+ lines of code required.
 These problems are designed with AI assistance in mind, so the bar for what you're expected to produce is higher than a traditional coding interview.
+Problems we've seen include BFS maze navigation with directional gates (greater-than and less-than symbols controlling which direction you could traverse) and maximizing unique characters across a set of words.

 Throughout the interview, the interviewer may challenge your approach by asking "what about this edge case?" or "have you considered this alternative?"
 This isn't them saying you're wrong.
 They're testing whether you understand your solution deeply enough to defend it or adapt it.
 Treat it as a collaborative discussion, not an interrogation.